Sean Rai-Roche

 Policy Advisor

-Sean is a Policy Advisor on the No New Coal team, advocating for the benefits of renewable energy projects as part of the drive to stop coal power construction.
+Sean is a Policy Advisor in E3G's Global Clean Power Diplomacy team, advocating for the benefits of renewable energy projects as part of the drive to stop coal power construction.

 Sean Rai-Roche

-Before joining E3G, Sean worked as a renewable energy journalist for a London-based publisher.
-His work focused on the global solar PV industry, from upstream industries concentrated in China through to downstream deployment of renewable projects throughout the world.
+Before joining E3G, Sean worked as a journalist in the renewable energy industry for an international publisher.
 His investigations have helped him build a strong understanding of the policy mechanisms that can support the shift to clean energy as well as the barriers and obstacles to greater renewable deployment.

 Sean holds an MA in Geography and an MSc in Environment and Development from the University of Edinburgh.
 In his free time Sean enjoys walking, reading, cooking and sports.

-Before joining E3G, Sean worked as a renewable energy journalist for a London-based publisher.
-His work focused on the global solar PV industry, from upstream industries concentrated in China through to downstream deployment of renewable projects throughout the world.
+Before joining E3G, Sean worked as a journalist in the renewable energy industry for an international publisher.
 His investigations have helped him build a strong understanding of the policy mechanisms that can support the shift to clean energy as well as the barriers and obstacles to greater renewable deployment.

 Sean holds an MA in Geography and an MSc in Environment and Development from the University of Edinburgh.
 In his free time Sean enjoys walking, reading, cooking and sports.